sebsto/amplify-android-getting-started/04_add_authentication.md

 ## Add Amplify Authentication Library to the Project

-Before going to the code, back to Android Studio, add the following dependency to your module's `build.gradle` along with others `amplifyframework` implementations you added before and click **Sync Now** when prompted:
+Before going to the code, go back to Android Studio and add the following dependency to your module's `build.gradle` along with others `amplifyframework` implementations you added earlier and click **Sync Now** when prompted:

 ```gradle
 dependencies {